BSM - MARKET SUPERVISION - B3

 What we do

-Working in close collaboration with Brazil’s Securities Commission (CVM) and Central Bank, our team acts to ensure that institutions and their professionals comply with market regulations.
+In collaboration with the Securities and Exchange Commission of Brazil (CVM) and Central Bank of Brazil, our team assures that the institutions and their professionals comply with market regulations.
 Our main activities are:

-- market surveillance – we monitor 100% of orders and trades in B3's markets in order to identify signs of irregularities;
+- market surveillance - We monitor 100% of orders and transactions in B3’s markets for signs of irregularities.

-- auditing – we audit all B3 Participants to check their compliance with the regulations and to identify possible infractions of market rules;
+- auditing - We audit all B3 Participants for compliance with the regulations and against breaches of market rules.

-- disciplinary processes and other enforcement actions – when regulations are infringed we adopt guidance, persuasion or disciplinary measures such as letters of recommendation, letters of censure or Disciplinary Administrative Proceedings, in accordance with the severity of the irregularity that has been identified;
+- disciplinary processes and other enforcement actions - In accordance with the severity of regulation breaches, we adopt guidance, persuasion or disciplinary measures such as letters of recommendation, letters of admonition or Disciplinary Administrative Proceedings.

-- compensation of losses – we analyze and adjudicate complaints presented to the Investor Compensation Mechanism (MRP), which awards damages of up to BRL 120,000 to investors harmed by an Exchange Participant’s inappropriate activity;
+- Loss compensation - We analyze and adjudicate complaints to the Investor Compensation Mechanism (MRP), which awards damages of up to BRL 120,000 to investors harmed by B3 Participants’ inappropriate activity or omissions.

 See our Annual Reports: